Máire Comerford: Early revolutionary period

-Civil War, Prisons & Hunger Strikes
+Civil war

-Before the Irish Civil War of 1922-23, Cumann na mBan had voted by 419-63 against the terms of the Anglo-Irish Treaty and wanted to maintain the Irish Republic.
-However, this vote was taken after the Treaty had been approved by the Dáil on 7 January.
+Comerford was one of the Cumann na mBan members that voted overwhelmingly against the terms of the Treaty and wanted to maintain the Irish Republic.
+During the Battle of Dublin in June and early July 1922, she was spotted cycling through the midst of the fighting in Sackville Street.
+Comerford took the battle to the Free State, with one British newspaper observing that she was "one of the new women Republicans whose aggressive methods have overshadowed women like Miss MacSwiney and her sister" and that her "magnetic personality" helped galvanise "apathetic Republicans into active fighters".
+In June 1922, she managed to escape from the Four Courts during the Battle of Dublin.
+In August 1922 her work took her very close to where Michael Collins had been assassinated the previous evening.

-In June 1922 she managed to escape from the Four Courts during the Battle of Dublin.
-The war further split the Sinn Féin movement, and in January 1923 Comerford was involved in a plan to kidnap the new Prime Minister of the Irish Free State (William Cosgrave).
+In January 1923 Comerford was involved in a plan to kidnap William Cosgrave, the leader of the Irish Free State.
 Comerford and the IRA leader Patrick McGrath were arrested and the plot was cancelled.
 Comerford was charged with possession of a revolver and held at the women's section of Mountjoy Prison.
-While in Mountjoy she was shot in the leg by a Free State soldier as she was waving at fellow women prisoners in the exercise yard (which was forbidden).
-She was held in solitary confinement for three months "because of her defiant attitude".
+While there she was shot in the leg by a Free State soldier as she was waving at fellow women prisoners in the exercise yard (which was forbidden).
+Comerford was held in solitary confinement for three months "because of her defiant attitude".

-On the 23 March 1923 the female prisoners in Mountjoy were scheduled to be transferred to a separate women's prison - the North Dublin Union (NDU).
+On 23 March 1923 the female prisoners in Mountjoy were scheduled to be transferred to a separate women's prison, the North Dublin Union (NDU).
 The prisoners resisted being searched before their transfer and were met with violence.
-Maire Comerford was badly beaten and received stitches to the head, others were subject to beatings and humiliations and some were thrown down flights of stairs.
+Comerford was badly beaten and received stitches to the head, while others were subject to beatings and humiliations and some were thrown down flights of stairs.

-While being held in NDU Comerford took part in the 1923 Irish Hunger Strikes.
-The 50 women being held in NDU went on hunger strike protesting their continued imprisonment long after the end of the Irish Civil War.
-Comerford escaped the NDU and was free for a month before being recaptured and imprisoned at Kilmainham Jail where she again went on hunger strike.
+While being held in NDU Comerford was one of 50 women that took part in the 1923 Irish Hunger Strikes to protest against their continued imprisonment long after the end of the civil war.
+Comerford escaped the NDU and was free for a month before being recaptured and imprisoned at Kilmainham Jail, where she again went on hunger strike.
 After 27 days she was released and recuperated in a Dublin nursing home.